Tax relief on pension contributions

 The contribution limits mentioned above (under the heading: Conditions for relief) apply to gross contributions.
 It is therefore important to understand the difference between ‘net’ and ‘gross’ contributions.
 Generally speaking, the gross contribution is the total increase to your pension pot as a result of the pension contribution.

-So, if your pension uses the relief at source method of tax relief and you earn, say, £5,000 in the 2023/24 tax year, you can make a gross contribution of up to £5,000 into that pension.
+If your pension uses the relief at source method of tax relief and you earn, say, £5,000 in the 2025/26 tax year, you can make a gross contribution of up to £5,000 into that pension.
 This equates to a net contribution (the amount actually paid in by you) of £4,000, because you make your contribution net of basic rate tax relief (£1,000) which the pension scheme will claim directly from HMRC.
 If you earn £3,000, you can still make a gross contribution of £3,600 (£2,880 net).
 In either case, the fact that you do not earn enough to pay any income tax does not prevent the pension scheme claiming the tax relief.
 See also the heading below: Relief for non-earners.

 If your pension scheme uses the net pay arrangement method, tax relief is instead given by deducting the gross pension contribution from your earnings before you pay tax.
 Tax relief is given there and then by reducing your taxable earnings.
-Therefore there is no tax to reclaim from HMRC and you have made a gross contribution.
+Therefore, there is no tax to reclaim from HMRC and you have made a gross contribution.

 You can read more detail about how tax relief is given in these different circumstances on our page How tax relief is given on pension contributions.

 Salary sacrifice is another way that some people contribute to their pensions.
+However, please note that under a salary sacrifice scheme, the contributions are employer contributions rather than employee contributions.

 Relief for non-earners